MENOMONEE RIVER

 The Milwaukee Urban Water Trail

-The Milwaukee Urban Water Trail is a canoe and kayak route through urban protions of the Milwaukee, Menomonee, and Kinnickinnic Rivers—with more than 25 miles of paddling!
+The Milwaukee Urban Water Trail is a canoe and kayak route through urban portions of the Milwaukee, Menomonee, and Kinnickinnic Rivers—with more than 25 miles of paddling!
+Explore the interactive map for information about Access Points, Portages, Hazards, Resting Sites, and Points of Interest.

 Boats entering the Menomonee River